Thpopel/Portfolio/descriptivestats.md

 - `describe`: Provides an overall view of the descriptive statistics
 - `unique`: Provides a list of unique values within that column

 To understand the use of these methods, we'll first import a dataframe.
 The dataframe is a list of the highest selling video games.
+In this image I'll also use `head` to view the first few items in our dataframe.
 - **Importing a data file:**

 <img src="import.png" width="600"/>